-Additionally, every three (3) years after, all on-site managers must show documentation of tax credit training conducted by an approved organization or MHC (owner/management internal trainings and MHC's or other agency housing conferences are not acceptable).
+Additionally, every five (5) years after, all on-site managers must show documentation of tax credit training conducted by MHC or an approved organization.
+Owner/management internal trainings and agency housing conferences, including MHC's Annual Housing Conference, are not acceptable.
 In the event of a change in on-site management staff, the individual must acquire training within 120 days of the initial change.